rcfdtools/R.LTWB/.datasets/IDEAM_Outlier/Outlier_IQR_Pivot_PTPM_TT_M.csv.md

 * Outliers drop file: [Outlier_IQR_Drop_Pivot_PTPM_TT_M.csv](../../.datasets/IDEAM_Outlier/Outlier_IQR_Drop_Pivot_PTPM_TT_M.csv)

 > The _drop file_ contains the database values without the outliers identified.
-> The _cap file_ contains the database values an the outliers has been replaced with the lower or upper value calculated.
+> The _capped file_ contains the database values an the outliers has been replaced with the lower or upper value calculated.
+Lower outliers can be replaced with negative values because the limit is defined with (mean() - cap_multiplier * std())